Ziauddin University

 Programme Duration

-Doctor of Podiatric Medicine is a five-year semester based degree programme
+Doctor of Podiatric Medicine is a five-year semester-based degree programme.

 Contact Information